Warner, Wisconsin: History

-The six mile square that would become Warner was first surveyed in June 1847 by a crew working for the U.S. government.
-Then in November 1847 another crew marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
+The outline of the six mile square that would become Warner was first surveyed in June 1847 by a crew working for the U.S. government.
+Then in November 1847 the crew came back to mark all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 This township is low gently rolling Soil about Second rate and heavy timbered with W. Pine Sugar Lyn Elm Birch (?) under growth Prickly Ash(?) then Gooseberry (?) along the Streams (?) (?) part of the township there is Considerable good Pine.
 Black River runs through this township from North to South Swift water and like a torrent rough(?) rocky channel and numerous Mill sites on it.
 Considering every thing this township will Soon be Settled with a heavy population.
 Plenty of good routes(?) through(?) the(?) township(?).

 An 1873 map of Clark County showed one road, reaching up from Neillsville through Greenwood and Warner, across the Popple River and into what would become Longwood.
 Though the road followed the course of modern Highway 73, this was a dirt wagon road.

 In 1879 the Black River Improvement Company built a "flooding dam" below the confluence of the Black and Popple rivers, which could be opened to flush logs down the river when the natural floods were insufficient.
 Frederick Limprecht and N.H.
 Withee powered a gristmill from this dam, and Withee built a sawmill with an "upright and rotary saw."
 The following year C.G.
 Reul added a shingle mill.
 Limprecht built the first home in what would become the hamlet of Hemlock.

 By 1880 the Town of Warner was six miles from north to south and eighteen miles across, reaching from the west edge of Clark County through the modern town of Warner.
 The 1880 plat map shows seven structures in Hemlock, a school a half mile to the east, and a "hotel" a mile up the Popple River.
 Much of Warner's land was owned in large blocks by logging operations and land speculators, with C.C.
 Washburn, N.H.
 Withee, and W.H.
 Mead holding the largest share.
 Only a few roads had been added east of the Black River, mostly in the southeast corner north of Greenwood.
 West of the river, early wagon road segments of Century Road, Sidney Avenue, Capital Road, Riplinger Road and County O were in place.
 Farmers had begun to settle along these roads, especially in the south, and other schools had appeared: a mile and a half northeast of Greenwood, near the future crossing of Century Road and School Avenue, where Capitol Avenue crosses County O, and north of where Popple River Road crosses O. A "German church" had also appeared where Century Avenue now crosses O.